Markov Chain Monte Carlo convergence diagnostics

 trace plot of seemingly converged MCMC not including burn-in samples

 Now this looks pretty good, but, we know that the posterior should be centred about two values.
-Just from the trace we’re not able to see anything wrong, so keep this in mind if you usually use the trace diagnostic.
+Just from the trace, we’re not able to see anything wrong, so keep this in mind if you usually use the trace diagnostic.

-And here’s an example of a more typical case where the trace hasn’t converged, I’ll go through the full example with another diagnostic.
+And here’s an example of a more typical case where the trace hasn’t converged.
+I’ll go through the full example with another diagnostic.

 trace plot of not converged MCMC on Leman density